overcq/oux/README.md

 OUX/C+ 2.
 Detailed version in git log.

-The product is developed in Gentoo Linux and tested in FreeBSD and OpenBSD.
+The product is developed in Gentoo Linux and tested in FreeBSD, NetBSD, OpenBSD.

 ## 4. Purpose